boegel/easybuild-wiki/Easyconfig-files.md

  * **ictce**: Intel Cluster Toolkit Compiler Edition
  * **iqacml**: ICC + QLogic MPI + ACML

-A toolkit is selected by configuring it as follows in the easyconfig:
+A toolchain is selected by configuring it as follows in the easyconfig:
-`toolkit = {'name':'ictce', 'version':'4.0.4'}`
+`toolchain = {'name':'ictce', 'version':'4.0.4'}`

-If you do not require a toolkit (e.g. for a binary or interpreted package), use a dummy toolkit.
+If you do not require a toolchain (e.g. for a binary or interpreted package), use a dummy toolchain.
-` toolkit = {'name': 'dummy', 'version':_} `
+` toolchain = {'name': 'dummy', 'version':_} `

-If you do **not** want to load the dependencies of the module when using a dummy toolkit, also specify the toolkit version as dummy:
+If you do **not** want to load the dependencies of the module when using a dummy toolchain, also specify the toolchain version as dummy:
-` toolkit = {'name': 'dummy', 'version':'dummy'} `
+` toolchain = {'name': 'dummy', 'version':'dummy'} `

-The toolkit name and version will automatically be added to the version-string identifying the built package.
-This way it is possible to install the same version of a package using different toolkits.
+The toolchain name and version will automatically be added to the version-string identifying the built package.
+This way it is possible to install the same version of a package using different toolchains.

- * **toolkit**: dictionary with 2 keys, _name_: name of the toolkit and _version_: version of the toolkit
+ * **toolchain**: dictionary with 2 keys, _name_: name of the toolchain and _version_: version of the toolchain
- * **toolkitopts**: dictionary with extra options for the compiler.
+ * **toolchainopts**: dictionary with extra options for the compiler.
 Supported options include:
   * _usempi_: boolean to indicate if MPI should be used (default: False)
   * _cciscxx_: boolean to indicate whether the environment variable `CXX` should be set to the same as `CC` (default: False)
   * _pic_: boolean to indicate whether -fPIC should be used (default: False)